 The permittee shall routinely inspect the site for compliance with the general permit and the Plan for the site until a Notice of Termination has been submitted.
 Inspection procedures for these routine inspections shall be addressed and implemented in the following manner:

 (i) The permittee shall maintain a rain gauge on-site to document rainfall amounts.
-At least once a week and within 24 hours of the end of a storm that generates a discharge, a qualified inspector (provided by the permittee), as defined in the “Definitions” section (Section 2) of this general permit, shall inspect, at a minimum, the following: disturbed areas of the construction activity that have not been finally stabilized; all erosion and sedimentation control measures; all structural control measures; soil stockpile areas; washout areas and locations where vehicles enter or exit the site.
+At least once a week and within 24 hours of the end of a storm that generates a discharge, a qualified inspector (provided by the permittee), as defined in the “Definitions” section (Section 2) of this general permit, shall inspect, at a minimum, the following: disturbed areas of the construction activity that have not been finally stabilized; all erosion and sediment control measures; all structural control measures; soil stockpile areas; washout areas and locations where vehicles enter or exit the site.
 These areas shall be inspected for evidence of, or the potential for, pollutants entering the drainage system and impacts to the receiving waters.
 Locations where vehicles enter or exit the site shall also be inspected for evidence of off-site sediment tracking.
 For storms that end on a weekend, holiday or other time after which normal working hours will not commence within 24 hours, an inspection is required within 24 hours only for storms that equal or exceed 0.5 inches.
 For storms of less than 0.5 inches, an inspection shall occur immediately upon the start of the subsequent normal working hours.
-Where sites have been temporarily or finally stabilized, such inspection shall be conducted at least once every month for three months.
+Where sites have implemented temporary stabilization, such inspection shall be conducted at least weekly until final stabilization has been achieved.
+Where sites have implemented final stabilization, such inspection shall be conducted at least once every month for three months.

-(ii) The qualified inspector(s) shall evaluate the effectiveness of erosion and sediment controls, structural controls, stabilization practices, and any other controls implemented to prevent pollution and determine if it is necessary to install, maintain, or repair such controls and/or practices to improve the quality of stormwater discharge(s).
+(ii) The qualified inspector(s) (as defined in Section 2) shall evaluate the effectiveness of erosion and sediment controls, structural controls, stabilization practices, and any other controls implemented to prevent pollution and determine if it is necessary to install, maintain, or repair such controls and/or practices to improve the quality of stormwater discharge(s).

 (iii) A report shall be prepared and retained as part of the Plan.
-This report shall summarize: the scope of the inspection; name(s) and qualifications of personnel making the inspection; the date(s) of the inspection; weather conditions including precipitation information; major observations relating to erosion and sediment controls and the implementation of the Plan; a description of the stormwater discharge(s) from the site; and any water quality monitoring performed during the inspection.
+A copy shall be submitted electronically in accordance with Section 5(c)(3).
+This report shall summarize: the scope of the inspection; name(s) and qualifications of personnel conducting the inspection; the date(s) of the inspection; weather conditions including precipitation information; major observations relating to erosion and sediment controls and the implementation of the Plan; a description of the stormwater discharge(s) from the site; and any water quality monitoring performed during the inspection.
 The report shall be signed by the permittee or his/her authorized representative in accordance with the “Certification of Documents” section (subsection 5(i)) of this general permit.